 The CDC estimates that more than 92,000 people died from drug overdose deaths in the 12 months ending in November 2020.
 This problem will continue until we make drug prevention, not harm reduction, our priority.

 Even before the Drug Policy Alliance turned the “war on drugs” into a negative term, drug courts provided a road to recovery.
 Drug courts give the option of treatment to those who commit crimes while on drugs because of their addiction.
-Even the pro-marijuana publication, VOX, admits that very few people were sent to prison for low-level drug use.

 For the record, we support the use of naloxone and drugs to reverse overdoses.
 However, after saving a life, we need to rebuild lives and get people into treatment.